LeoMonrroy266/XSSDense/tutorial/README.md

 print(stds.shape)
 ```

-The dimensions should match the VAE latent dimension.
+The dimensions should match the VAE latent dimension of 8.

 ---